Azure-Samples/serverless-chat-langchainjs/docs/tutorial/01-introduction.md

    - When a user submits a query through the web app, it is sent via HTTP to an API built using Azure Functions.
    - The API uses LangChain.js to process the query.
-   - The API handles the logic of ingesting enterprise documents and generating responses to the chat queries.
+   - The API handles the logic of corporate documents and generates answers to chat queries.
    - The code for this functionality will be shown later in the tutorial and is located in the `packages/api` folder.

 3. **Database:**